 Ford is another legacy car maker with continuous innovation that keeps it at the forefront of the automotive industry.

-Now the company is training its sights on autonomous cars, with plans to tackle all five levels of autonomy.
+Now, the company is training its sights on autonomous cars, with plans to tackle all five levels of autonomy.
 Planning for a self-driving car division is still in the works, but it will be well worth keeping an eye on in the future

-Pros to Investing in Ford:
+Pros of Investing in Ford:

-- Well known and trusted automaker
+- Well-known and trusted automaker

 - Track record of success and quality